 We see in this passage, that God is love; that God loves us; and through Jesus, God’s love becomes perfected in us.
 If we abide in God, we receive His Holy Spirit so that God abides in us.

-If you look at the back of today’s Bulletin, at the bottom of the page, you see a clarification of what is stated in 1 John 4:10, that because God first loved us, Jesus provided an atoning sacrifice to appease or turn away God’s wrath against sinners.
+What is stated in 1 John 4:10, is because God first loved us, Jesus provided an atoning sacrifice to appease or turn away God’s wrath against sinners.